Napa Valley College

 • Perform related duties in the Library and Learning Resources Center, as assigned.

 Assignment may include a combination of day, evening, weekend, off-campus classes, and online or other technology-supported instruction.
-All full-time temporary leave replacement are required to adhere to contractual obligations, meet assigned classes, maintain regular office hours, assist and advise students, participate in division activities and appropriate college committees, including regular faculty meetings of the department and division.
+All contract and regular faculty are required to adhere to contractual obligations, meet assigned classes, maintain regular office hours, assist and advise students, participate in division activities and appropriate college committees, including regular faculty meetings of the department and division.
 Napa Valley College believes in ongoing professional development that assists faculty in improving their teaching skills, providing support to students, and encouraging responsibility within the college community.

 All degrees must be from an accredited college or university.